Matherunner/hldoc/source/strafing.rst

 If :math:`k_e\tau MA > 0`, then :math:`\lVert\mathbf{v}'_{\mu=\gamma_1}\rVert` is strictly increasing.
 If :math:`k_e\tau MA < 0`, then :math:`\lVert\mathbf{v}'_{\mu=\gamma_1}\rVert` is strictly decreasing.

 The relative sizes of :math:`\{ 0, \cos\zeta, \cos\bar{\zeta} \}` can vary in various ways, and there are in total :math:`3! = 6` permutations we must consider in order to study the behaviour of the new speed :math:`\lVert\mathbf{v}'\rVert` and therefore the maximum point.

 ..
-FIXME: these are not completely accurate, i didn't consider the cases where cos\bar\\zeta < -1 e.g. for some of them

-..
 FIXME: need to go through these to think about the edge cases at -1, 1, cos\bar\zeta etc